 by Joe Casey

 When you consider the question When can I retire? today it’s less often triggered by a specific date or age – or even a number.
 It’s more about your readiness.
 The essence of retirement is freedom.
-Time to do what you want – when you want.
+If you’ve earned the freedom to retire, you can taste what it will be like to have the time to do what you want – when you want to.
 How to structure your day in retirement becomes an inspiring, creative exercise with tons of possibilities.
 But when will it be the right time for you to walk away?
 When you’ve built enough financial security to walk away and live on your own terms.
 When you graduate from the grind to a different lifestyle.
 When you want time to focus less on pursuing the outward markers of success and more on the other ways you’d like to invest your time.

 Readiness is your personal judgment that you’re ready financially and emotionally.
 It starts with achieving the financial assets to have the security and freedom to retire, but it’s also about the question How will I use the freedom that retirement offers?
 It’s also about assessing how ready you are to adjust to retirement, let go of many things from your career-focused days and re-invent yourself in your next chapter.